-administrative record, while a challenge that a final agency action is arbitrary, capricious, an abuse of discretion may depend entirely upon the content of the administrative record.
-In the latter type of cases, as long as an agency has "examined the relevant data and articulated a satisfactory explanation for its action including a rational connection between the facts found and the choice made," courts will not disturb the agency's decision.
-The burden of showing that the agency action violates the APA standards falls on the plaintiff or petitioner.
-While the burden, and the deference owed to the agency decision, may vary, the premise is that the evidence has been adduced by the agency and contained in its certified administrative record.
+agency action violates the APA standards falls on the plaintiff or petitioner.36 While the burden, and the deference owed to the agency decision, may vary, the premise is that the evidence has been adduced by the agency and contained in its certified administrative record.

 As a general proposition - one considered throughout this study - "a court reviewing an agency decision is confined to the administrative record compiled by that agency when it made the decision."
 The rationale for this "record rule" is that the reviewing court, when considering a rule that an administrative agency is authorized by law to promulgate, should have before it nothing more than the materials that were before the agency when it made its decision, and should not substitute its opinion for that of the agency.
-Put procedurally, when a court reviews an agency determination, the facts are provided to the court in the administrative record and there are no disputed for the court to resolve. "[T]he function of the district court is to determine whether or not as a matter of law the evidence in the administrative record permitted the agency to make the decision it did."
+Put procedurally, when a court reviews an agency determination, the facts are provided to the court in the administrative record and there are no disputed for the court to resolve.
+If The function of the district court is to determine whether or not as a matter of law the evidence in the administrative record permitted the agency to make the decision it did."